jmnavarro/python-kong/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Python API Client for Kong could always use more documentation, whether as part of the official Python API Client for Kong docs, in docstrings, or even on the web in blog posts, articles, and such.
+python-kong could always use more documentation, whether as part of the official python-kong docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/vikingco/python-kong/issues.
+The best way to send feedback is to file an issue at https://github.com/dirkmoors/python-kong/issues.

 If you are proposing a feature: